pietrop/pietrop.github.io/_posts/blog/2017-08-01-10-lessons-learned-autoedit.md

 ---
 layout: post
 title: "10 Lessons from building video product tools in the newsroom."
-description: "I got asked to write a paper for the computational journalism conference '17"
+description: "Was invited to write a paper for the computational journalism conference '17"
 permalink: "/10-lessons-video-tools.html"
 date: "2017-08-01"
 published: true